nathanael-fijalkow/games_book/_build/html/_sources/Classic/2_Regular/muller.md

 ```

-We will see in  {ref}`Section <2-sec:zielonka>` a natural and optimised way to construct these pairs using the Zielonka tree.
+We will see in  Section {ref}`2-sec:zielonka` a natural and optimised way to construct these pairs using the Zielonka tree.
 In the meantime let us give a direct proof of this result.

 ```{admonition} Proof